dora-team/fourkeys/terraform/README.md

 ## Generating mock data

-To test your Four Keys deployment, you can generate mock data that simulates events from a Github repository.
+To test your Four Keys deployment, you can generate mock data that simulates events from a GitHub repository.

 1. Export your event handler URL an environment variable.
-This the webhook URL that will receive events:
+This is the webhook URL that will receive events:

     ```sh
     export WEBHOOK=`gcloud run services list | grep event-handler | awk '{print $4}'`